 How insulin affects blood sugar

-Insulin is a hormone made naturally in the pancreas that helps move blood sugar (glucose) into the cells of your body.
-Your cells use the glucose as fuel to make energy.
+Insulin is a hormone made naturally in the pancreas that helps move sugar into the cells of your body.
+Your cells use the sugar as fuel to make energy.

-Without enough insulin, glucose stays in your bloodstream, raising your blood sugar.
+Without enough insulin, sugar stays in your bloodstream, raising your blood sugar.
 High blood sugar, or hyperglycemia, can lead to the signs and symptoms of diabetes: